jwplayer/applicaster-docs/language.md

 - Android: ...

 Todo: should we use tags or custom parameters?
 - Benefits of custom parameters: we can use a lookup field.
-This is different from the GEO solution.
-However we want to move to the JW native geo solution in Q4 or later
+- This is different from the GEO solution.
+However we want to move to the [JW native geo solution](https://support.jwplayer.com/articles/set-geoblocking-rules-for-videos) in Q4

 ### OPTION 2: RULE APPROACH
 1. Define rules in system JW App Config / Applicaster Config